dhanushl0l/artificial-intelligence-chatbot/README.md

 # Chatbot Project

-This is a simple text-based chatbot created for the university project using Python and NLTK.
+This is a simple text-based chatbot created using Python.

 ## Features